zhengjia/sinatra-explained/app/tutorial_3/tutorial_3.md

   end
 ```

-You may wonder what does the `options.each_pair` do.
+You may wonder what the `options.each_pair` does.
 For each element of the option hash, i.e. the condition hash like `:host_name => /^admin\./`, it calls the method with the key as the method name and the value as the parameters to the method.
 It turns out it's one usage of the `set` method.
 Take an example from Sinatra doc:

 ```ruby
 set(:probability) { |value| condition { rand <= value } }